-This stream links a critical mass of scholars who study ways in which knowledge – or perceived knowledge – is established, contested, appropriated, adapted and transformed in a variety of foreign language contexts and across different types of text and media.
+(Trans)forming Knowledge links a critical mass of scholars who study ways in which knowledge – or perceived knowledge – is established, contested, appropriated, adapted and transformed in a variety of foreign language contexts and across different types of text, media, and technology.

 As such, we are often concerned with questions of communicative method and cultural translation; but we come to these questions from a rich variety of specialisms and disciplinary backgrounds.
-We make every effort to encourage a research environment in which serious intellectual inquiry into knowledge in its multifarious forms is conducted in an open, collaborative, mutually supportive and genuinely cross-disciplinary way.
+We aim to foster a research environment in which serious intellectual inquiry into knowledge in its multifarious forms is conducted in an open, collaborative, mutually supportive and genuinely cross-disciplinary way.

 - Caroline Ardrey specialises in nineteenth-century French poetry and its interaction with other art forms and media, in particular music and fashion.